freezy/dmd-extensions/README.md

 *A toolbox for digital pinball and dot matrix displays.*

-This project aims to link the digital pinball games with the physical DMDs that the community is using.
-It also comes with a nice monitor output, and can even stream over the network.
+This project aims to connect digital pinball games with the physical DMDs that are widespread in the community.
+It also comes with pretty monitor output, supports frame-by-frame colorization, and can even stream over the network.

 ## Table of Contents